pedroleitao-neo4j/finance-churn/README.md

 *   **GDS Optimization:** A simplified relationship `(:User)-[:SHOPPED_AT {weight: count}]->(:Merchant)` is materialized to represent the strength of user-merchant interactions for efficient graph algorithms.
 This will further help capture user behavior patterns in the graph structure, and the relative importance of merchants to users.

 ### 3. Graph Data Science Pipeline ([`train-evaluate.ipynb`](train-evaluate.ipynb))
-The model training is performed entirely within Neo4j using the GDS Python Client:
+The model training is performed entirely within Neo4j orchestrated by the Neo4j Python Client:

 *   **Class Imbalance Handling:** A `TrainingCohort` is created by selecting 100% of churned users and undersampling active users (e.g., 5%) to create a balanced training set (the original `computingvictor/transactions-fraud-datasets` is highly imbalanced for our churn prediction task).
 *   **Feature Engineering:**